“Hey Pepe, what does ‘Next of kin’ mean?”

 I am full of fear trying to use the minimum amount of energy possible, slightly moving my fins back and forth while maintaining an upright position in the water.
 The breathing helps.
 4 in, 8 out, 4 in 8 out.

-“OK, take your time, just take your time, breathe as long as you want, I am there with you, nothing can happen, I watch you the whole way down and up”.
-“Well, maybe you will panic and need to go up”.
+“OK, take your time, just take your time, breathe as long as you want, I am there with you, nothing can happen, I will be watching you the whole way down and back up again”.
+“Well, maybe you will panic and need to go up?”
+Even as I say it, I can hear how silly it sounds.
 Pepe laughs.
 “Trust me, I won’t”.
 Only later I would understand why Pepe would never panic.

 4 in, 8 out.
 Total concentration.
 Nothing exists anymore.
-There is no world out there anymore.
+There is no world out there any longer.
 There is no childhood, no me, or being 36 years old, or being Fabian, CEO of an IT company – none of that matters.
 There is just the buoy, and Pepe’s eyes behind his mask, and the breathing, 4 in, 8 out.
 There is just this one moment.
-A deep breath.
-I go down.
+A deep breath in, and down I go.
 Pepe is front of me, and the moment at the buoy is also gone, and whatever will be there in 1 second is also not there, there is just the now, the total now as I have never felt it before…in my life, period.
-This time I am a little more calm, but when the hell do I reach the 10 meter, I can’t wait for hearing the sounds.
+This time I am a little more calm, but when the hell do I reach the 10 meter, I can’t wait for to hear the reassuring sounds.

 “This was much better, next time try to use only your legs to go down and up, leave your arms close to your body.
 We will do this one more time, then we start the exercises, you need to take of your mask and come up blind and you need to rescue me”.

 I am at the buoy again.
 “Ok, we will go down to 10 meters.
 Then I will black out, I will float in the water, not moving.
 And you save me.
 You swim next to me, put one hand behind my hand, with your other hand you close my mouth and my nose, then you swim up”.
 “Man, how the hell will I do that.
 Whenever I am at 10 all I can think of is swimming up.
-No way I can find the time to swim across to you”.
+There is no way I am gonna swim across to you, let alone pull you out of the water”.
 4 in, 8 out, 4 in 8 out.
 Fear, this feeling I am not very familiar with, now creeps up my spine.
 I go down.
-When I hear the uh uh uh, all I want is to go up.
-Pepe simulates a black out.
+When I hear the uh uh uh, all I want to do is to go back up.
+But Pepe simulates a black out.
 I look at him in panic.
 I can’t do this.
 I can’t stay longer here, I need to go up.
 I swim up in panic, way to fast.

 “Man, I can’t, I can’t do this, all I want at 10 meters is go up, in panic.”.